Many of our guests choose to drive to Kennicott in order to enjoy the scenic countryside along the way.

 |Glennallen to McCarthy||125 miles||4 hours|

 |Denali N.P. to McCarthy||395 miles||11 hours|

-The last 60 miles of road before you reach Kennicott (between Chitina and McCarthy) is a State maintained gravel road, passable by any passenger car, that follows the path of the historic Copper River and Northwestern Railroad.
+The last 60 miles of road before you reach Kennicott (between Chitina and McCarthy) is a State maintained gravel road that follows the path of the historic Copper River and Northwestern Railroad.
 The State did extensive work on the road during the summer of 2012 and it is now in better shape than ever before.
 Here are a couple of tips for driving on the road.